Toastmaster

 As Area Director, you are responsible for coordinating Area speech contests.
 These contests are often held jointly with other Areas to share support.
 You may ask the Division Director for assistance in planning these events.
 The Program Quality Director will ensure there are training opportunities for contests.

-Area Directors are members of the District Executive Committee (DEC), the governing body that ensures the District and leaders are fulfilling the District mission to build new clubs and support all clubs in achieving excellence.
-The DEC meets once every two months under the direction of the District Director.
+Area Directors are members of the District Executive Committee Member (DECM), the governing body that ensures the District and leaders are fulfilling the District mission to build new clubs and support all clubs in achieving excellence.
+The DECM meets once per quarter under the direction of the District Director.

 While serving as an Area Director, you are ineligible to compete in Toastmasters Speech Contests.